Adnanyu/6461-Designe-and-analysis-of-algorithms/README.md

 # 6461-Designe-and-analysis-of-algorithms

-To run the project simply run python3 project1.py
+To run the code for project1 simply run: python3 project1.py